-- Distribute Parish Council agendas, post minutes and dates of meetings. - Advertise Parish Council events and activities. - Announce new information from the Parish Council. - Promote links to news stories on the Worplesdon Parish Council website. - Advertise Parish Council vacancies. - Share information from trusted partner agencies such as Principal Authorities, Police, Library, Health, Weather, Utilities etc. - Post or share information from other Parish Council-related community groups such as schools, sports clubs, community groups and charities.

-- Refer resident queries to the Clerk, Assistant Clerk and all other Parish Councillors.
+- Advertise Parish Council events and activities. - Announce new information from the Parish Council. - Promote links to news stories on the Worplesdon Parish Council website. - Advertise Parish Council vacancies. - Share information from trusted partner agencies such as principal authorities, police, library, health, weather, utilities etc. - Post or share information from other Parish Council-related community groups such as schools, sports clubs, community groups and charities. - Refer resident queries to the Clerk, Assistant Clerk and all other Parish Councillors.
 However, a response may not be possible and may require the item being put on the next available council agenda and fully discussed at a public meeting.
-Social media will not be used to engage in debate. - 4.1 When using social media Parish Councillors, the Clerk and Assistant Clerk must be mindful of the information they post in a Parish Council capacity and keep the tone of any comments respectful and informative.
+Social media will not be used to engage in debate.

-Parish Councillors' views posted in any capacity in advance of matters to be debated by the Parish Council at a Council Meeting constitute Pre-disposition, Pre-determination or Bias and may require the individual to declare an interest at subsequent Council meetings. - 4.2 The Parish Council Social Media 'Webmaster' and Moderator shall be the Clerk to the Parish Council and the Assistant Clerk.
+- 4.1 When using social media Parish Councillors, the Clerk and Assistant Clerk must be mindful of the information they post in a Parish Council capacity and keep the tone of any comments respectful and informative.
+Parish Councillors' views posted in any capacity in advance of matters to be debated by the Parish Council at a Council Meeting constitute pre-disposition, pre-determination or bias and may require the individual to declare an interest at subsequent Council meetings. - 4.2 The Parish Council Social Media 'Webmaster' and Moderator shall be the Assistant Clerk.
 Anyone with concerns regarding content placed on social media that denigrates Parish Councillors, the Clerk, Assistant Clerk or residents should report the content to the Clerk to the Council.
-Online content should be accurate, objective, balanced and informative and must comply with the Parish Council Code of Conduct. - 4.3 Parish councillors and staff must not: - Hide their identity using false names or pseudonyms. - Present personal opinions as that of the Parish Council. - Present themselves in a way that might cause embarrassment to the Parish Council. - Post content that is contrary to the democratic decisions of the Parish Council. - Publish photographs or videos of minors without written parental permission on a Parish Council. - Photography Permission template. - Post any information that infringes the copyright of others. - Post any information that may be deemed libellous. - Post online activity that constitutes bullying or harassment. - Bring the Parish Council into disrepute, including through content posted in a personal capacity. - Publish personal data of individuals without permission as this is a breach of Data Protection legislation, GDPR and is an offence. - Misuse of social media content that is contrary to this and other policies could result in action being taken - 4.4 This policy will be reviewed annually and will include an evaluation of how effective Social Media is proving in communicating with residents.
+Online content should be accurate, objective, balanced and informative and must comply with the Parish Council Code of Conduct. - 4.3 Parish councillors and staff must not: - Hide their identity using false names or pseudonyms. - Present personal opinions as that of the Parish Council. - Present themselves in a way that might cause embarrassment to the Parish Council. - Post content that is contrary to the democratic decisions of the Parish Council. - Publish photographs or videos of minors without written parental permission on a Parish Council photography permission template. - Post any information that infringes the copyright of others. - Post any information that may be deemed libellous. - Post online activity that constitutes bullying or harassment. - Bring the Parish Council into disrepute, including through content posted in a personal capacity. - Publish personal data of individuals without permission as this is a breach of Data Protection legislation, GDPR and is an offence. - Misuse of social media content that is contrary to this and other policies could result in action being taken. - 4.4 This policy will be reviewed annually and will include an evaluation of how effective social media is proving in communicating with residents.

-Review date: March 2021
+Review date: March 2026